Mirandadaa/mica-gd300/lectures/proj-loop.md

 An animated GIF is a [very popular](http://www.nytimes.com/2013/02/14/fashion/common-on-early-internet-gif-files-make-comeback.html?_r=1&) form of communication.
 What kinds of forms and contents can it take?
 What kind of ideas can you convey using loops?

 ## Objectives
 - Learn and practice technical skills that are necessary for creating motion graphics.
 - Explore principles and characteristics that are unique to time-based media such as timing and spacing.
 - Explore ways to tell a *story* under given constraints.
-- Develop a working process.
+- Develop a  process for time-based media.

 ## Deliverables